AndyWatt83/final-project-AndyWatt83/README.md

 9. `npm install`
 10. `npm run start`

-The user interface will then load, and the following interactions can be carried out
+The user interface will then load.

+Instructions for using the UI, are included in the UI.

 ---

-# Interactions / user stories:

-TODO